billperegoy/elmconf-2017/README.md

 # Fully Functional: Cat-egorization with Elm and Phoenix

+## Biography
+Bill Peregoy is  full-stack software engineer currently employed at Constant Contact.
+After a long career in semiconductor design, Bill moved on to do software development, largely in Ruby and JavaScript.
+After being exposed to Elm for the first time at Strange Loop 2015, Bill has immersed himself into the functional programming world.
+Bill is a local advocate for functional programming both inside his company and at local meetups.

 ## Abstract
 In this talk, I'll teach the audience to create a real-time, multi-user, interactive web application using Elm and Phoenix.
 I'll use the example of a platform that allows for crowd-sourced work on a large task, in this case, the categorization of images... of cats!
 As a bonus, the application will also entertain users by providing live updates on the growing cat categories being built while they work.